-The oldest form of runic scripts, Elder Futhark is named for the first six runes in its alphabet, F, U, Th, A,R, and K. It was used in the North West of Europe from around the second to the eighth centuries AD and has been found on numerous artefacts ranging from jewellry and amulets to tools, weapons and the ever-popular runestone.
+The oldest form of runic scripts, Elder Futhark is named for the first six runes in its alphabet, F, U, Th, A,R, and K. It was used in the North West of Europe from around the second to the eighth centuries CE and has been found on numerous artefacts ranging from jewellry and amulets to tools, weapons and the ever-popular runestone.
 From the sixth century, Younger Futhark began to develop out of the Elder form before it became prominent in scandinavia from the late eighth century.
 Later still the Anglo-Saxons and the Frisians developed it further into Anglo-Saxon Futhark.
-Unlike other forms of runes, the skill of reading Elder Futhark was lost overtime until it was rediscovered with its decipherment in 1865 by the Norwegian Sophus Bugge.
+Unlike other forms of runes, the skill of reading Elder Futhark was lost overtime until it was rediscovered with its decipherment in 1865 CE by the Norwegian Sophus Bugge.

 The Elder Futhark alphabet consists of twenty-four runes which are traditionally set out in three groups known as aett.
-The alphabetic order which gives the script its name is first attested from around 400 AD.
+The alphabetic order which gives the script its name is first attested from around 400 CE.
 The direction of the text tends to vary in the earliest inscriptions but it later appears to settle into running from left to right.
 There are no word divisions in the majority of inscriptions except in a few cases where a series of dots were used to separate words.
 The angular shapes that the runes are formed by are probably the result of the original incisions make by writing materials like those made by the reed implements to form cuneiform.

 The alphabet itself is believed to be a derivation from Italic alphabets, possibly a form of Etruscan or Raetic or even Latin.
 There was a popular theory previously that the alphabet was derived from the Greek alphabet via the Gothic.
 However, the date of early inscriptions predates the Gothic communications with the Greeks and so this theory has been ruled out.
 It is believed that development of Elder Futhark was composed by a single person or group around the first century AD.
 The definite purpose for its invention is unknown but epigraphic purposes have been suggested alongside the magical, practical and the playful.
 Baeksted (1952) suggests use in graffiti.